alvaramdaniel/-Travel-Insurance-Prediction-project/README.md

 * Evaluation most impacful/influence to model output using shap library

 # Stage 4 - Final Presentation Material

-Based on our project's result, out best model is CatBoost with accuracy score 77% and precision score 77%.
-Our model performance could increase coupon acceptance rate and B/C ratio by 0.61x (from 1.7x to 2.31x).
+Based on our project's result, out best model is Decision Tree with accuracy score 85% and precision score 85%.
+Our model performance.

 # NOTE
 We presented the result of each stage progress in Bahasa